An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs: Introduction

-Building upon the parametric dual bound presented by \cite{Feldman2015} and a mixed-integer linear programming (MILP) presented by \cite{Kunnumkal2019}, we propose an exact method that can find an optimal assortment for \probname instances featuring up to 1000 products in about two tenths of a second of computing time on average.
+Building upon the parametric \refone{upper} bound presented by \cite{Feldman2015} and a mixed-integer linear programming (MILP) model presented by \cite{Kunnumkal2019}, we propose an exact method that can find an optimal assortment for \probname instances featuring up to 1000 products in about two tenths of a second of computing time on average.
 To the best of our knowledge, this is the first exact algorithm that is not based on simply casting a MILP model or a mixed-integer conic quadratic (MICQ) model into a general-purpose black-box solver.
 We show that our method significantly outperforms these models in terms of size of the instances that can be solved and in terms of computing time by orders of magnitude.

 The remainder of this article is organized as follows. \cref{sec:litrev} summarizes the literature related to the \probname. \cref{sec:prob} formally introduces the \probname and reviews two exact formulations from the literature that can be solved with general-purpose black-box solvers. \cref{sec:framework} introduces the exact solution method we propose. \cref{sec:constrained} shows how the method can be extended to the constrained \probname.
-Computational results are reported in \cref{sec:results}.
-Some conclusions are drawn in \cref{sec:conclusions}.
+Computational results are reported in \cref{sec:results}. {\cref{sec:mmnl} discusses adaptations required to apply the proposed solution algorithm to assortment optimization under mixtures of multinomial logits and reports computational results obtained for this problem variant.} Some conclusions are drawn in \cref{sec:conclusions}.